j5int/warden/README.md

 Graphite & Sentry conflicts
 ===========================

-GraphiteWeb and Sentry both run on django webservers, this is usually fine but does not work appropriately from a single thread because of certain python variables.
+GraphiteWeb and Sentry both run on django webservers, this is usually fine but does not work appropriately from a single python process because of certain python globals.